ManolisKar/ProximitySensors/README.md

 * We need to measure the location of the plates with high precision.
 * We cannot touch or disturb the sensitive plates.

-Given these challenging requirementst, the Alignment Department was considering the purchase of highly specialized equipment in the tens of thousands $.
+Given these challenging requirements, the Alignment Department was considering the purchase of highly specialized equipment in the tens of thousands $$.
 Instead I was able to perform the measurement with inexpensive infrared sensors, commonly used in robotic vision, mounted on the vertical surface of a "trolley" that can access the vacuum region to sample the magnetic field.

 <p align = "center">